-5. Light the candle with a lighter or match.
 If you are using the free rising water experiment worksheet, you can ask your child to draw his prediction of what will happen when you place the glass over the candle on the paper.

 6. Turn the glass or mason jar upside down and place it over the candle.

 7. Watch what happens to the water when the fire is still burning, and what happens when the fire extinguishes.

 Did your kid’s jaw drop when the water rises when the candle went out?

 Mine loved watching the sudden rise in water level inside the glass so much that we did the experiment over and over again until the candle couldn’t light anymore.